The 7 Stages Of Grief And How They Affect Your Mental Health

 The upward turn

 During this later stage of the process, your initial intense emotions associated with grief may start to fade.
-It may be so slight that you don't even realize it at first, and you won't feel relief all at once.
-What you may feel is a little less pain, a little less sadness, and more positive emotions.
+It may be so slight that you don't even realize it at first, and you won't feel relief immediately.
+You may feel a little less pain, a little less sadness, and more positive emotions.

 Reconstruction and recovery